Must-See Cherry Blossoms in New Jersey's Branch Brook Park

 A fenced-in playground near the Cherry Blossom Welcome Center features a treehouse-inspired play structure for older kids with a covered, twisting slide, monkey rings, and a hideout in the tree "trunk" decorated with pink blossoms.
 A toddler play area has lower slides and climbers as well as two stone lions to explore.
 There are bucket swings, sling swings, and plenty of benches for caregivers.
 An adjacent children's garden has stone seating and artwork by local schoolchildren.
 Ample parking is available directly in front of the playground, and paved trails invite families on an easy hike through the park.

-Cherry blossom festivities are scheduled from Saturday, April 2-Sunday, April 10, 2022.
-The festival kicks off with an official NJBA bike race on Saturday, April 2, and a USATF-certified 10K on Sunday, April 3.
-Throughout the week, visitors can stroll through the park at their leisure, stop by the welcome center, and learn all about the history of the trees and park by dialing into a cell phone audio tour with signposts along the trails.
+Cherry blossom festivities are scheduled from Saturday, April 1-Sunday, April 16, 2023.
+The festival kicks off with an official bike race on Saturday, April 1, and a 10K on Sunday, April 2.
+Throughout the week, visitors can stroll through the park at their leisure, stop by the welcome center, and learn all about the history of the trees and the park by dialing into a cell phone audio tour with signposts along the trails.

-The festival culminates on Sunday, April 10 with Bloomfest! from 11am-5pm near the Cherry Blossom Welcome Center, which can be accessed from the park's northern Mill Street entrance in Belleville.
+The festival culminates on Sunday, April 16 with Bloomfest! from 11am-5pm at a new location: Oval, Northern Division and Concert Grove, Southern Division.
 Bloomfest! features children's activities, food vendors, live music, a crafter's marketplace, and Japanese cultural demonstrations.
 Our kids were mesmerized by the booming taiko drummers and dancing one year.

 For a detailed schedule of events and registration for the bike race and 10K, please visit the Essex County Park's website.

 Note: The festival days draw huge crowds, which can make parking tough.
 You can park within the park, but some sections might be closed off for the event.
 On-street parking around the park is also available.